Banks are subjecting borrowers to rigorous affordability checks, but you may be able to make the grade.

 The obvious solution is to lower the cost of the mortgage by reducing the amount you need to borrow.
 However, not many buyers are in a position to raise additional funds.

 Taking out a mortgage product with an initial term of five years or more may help.
 Lenders are required only to assess the impact of an interest rate rise during the first five years of the loan.
 Speak to a mortgage broker to find out which lenders are using lower stress tests for these type of products.
+People often worry about getting a loan if they have bad credit.
+This can also cause unnecessary stress.
+However, even if you have bad credit, you could still probably get a mortgage.
+Certain websites like badcredit-mortgage.co.uk and others specialize in providing debt advice to people with bad credit scores.

 An alternative is to add someone on to the mortgage but not the title deeds.
 Mr Collins says: “Applicants struggling to pass the affordability assessment can opt for a joint application/sole proprietor.
 This differs from a guarantor mortgage because the added person, usually a family member, is liable to pay the full amount of the mortgage cost, whereas a guarantor agrees only to pay any shortfall.